 - Add the shallots and cook until soft, about 2 to 4 minutes.
 Add the garlic and cook for another 1 minute.

-- Add the mushrooms and cook, uncovered, stirring occasionally, until lightly browned and have released their liquids, about 8 minutes.
+- Add the mushrooms and Worcestershire sauce and cook, uncovered, stirring occasionally, until lightly browned and have released their liquids, about 8 minutes.

 - Whisk in the flour and stir to coat.
 Cook for 3 to 4 minutes.

 - Add the balsamic and then the stock.
 Use a whisk to incorporate the flour into the liquid.
 Slowly simmer and stir until thickened, about 4 to 5 minutes.

 - Season with salt and pepper.
 Keep warm over low heat.

 - Transfer the meatloaf to a platter and slice.